 As to the question, first, of why William Shakespeare would have been chosen by a nobleman or member of royalty, quite frankly it was because he was the perfect choice.
 While William did indeed grow up in Stratford-upon-Avon, he was able to make a successful life in London as a real estate merchant and as an actor.
 Being a well-known actor in London, Shakespeare would not have had a problem convincing others that he was capable of writing plays, as long as those others didn’t know he was illiterate and despite the subject material being outside the realm of knowledge he could have possibly acquired.

-As to the question of how a nobleman would have even known about the existence of William Shakespeare in order to approach him in the first place, it's important to recognize that Shakespeare was a successful businessman when it came to real estate, and being an actor, he used his funds to build a theater company that put on plays.
+As to the question of how a nobleman would have even known about the existence of William Shakespeare in order to approach him in the first place, it’s important to recognize that Shakespeare was a successful businessman when it came to real estate, and being an actor, he used his funds to build a theater company that put on plays.
 This would certainly have earned him enough of a reputation for an ambitious member of the nobility to take notice.
-In sum, William Shakespeare became an appealing choice for being the "face" of the writings, because Shakespeare had the means to purchase more property and build more theaters throughout London to make productions of the real writer's plays, and to do so more rapidly than anyone else.
+In sum, William Shakespeare became an appealing choice for being the “face” of the writings, because Shakespeare had the means to purchase more property and build more theaters throughout London to make productions of the real writer’s plays, and to do so more rapidly than anyone else.
 A member of nobility who wanted to write dangerous commentaries on society and culture, then, had the perfect opportunity to do so through Mr. Shakespeare.

-Who Did Write The Plays?
+But then… Who Did Write The Plays?

 But another candidate— and my personal favorite— is Sir Francis Bacon.
-I like Bacon as a candidate because there is (allegedly) a code left in the Shakespearean play Love's Labour's Lost that declares him to be the true author: a Latin mouthful found in Act 5, Scene 1— "Honorificabilitudinitatibus"— which can be used as an anagram that yields "Hi ludi F. Baconis nati tuiti orbi" ("These plays, the offspring of F. Bacon, are preserved for the world") Furthermore, I like Bacon as the writer because one doesn't need an anagram to tie him to the Shakespearean plays, there's plenty of connections right on the surface of the texts.
-There are moments in the plays where "Shakespeare" rephrases sayings found in Bacon's writings: "Poetry is nothing but feigned history" (Bacon, The Advancement Of Learning) becomes "The truest poetry is the most feigning" (Shakespeare, As You Like It); "He wished him not to shut the gate of your Majesty's mercy" (Bacon, The Works Of Lord Bacon) becomes "The gates of mercy shall be all shut up" (Shakespeare, Henry V).
-In fact in 1883, Mrs. Henry Pott, who edited Bacon's Promus, found as many as 4400 parallels between his work and William Shakespeare's.
+I like Bacon as a candidate because there is (allegedly) a code left in the Shakespearean play Love’s Labour's Lost that declares him to be the true author: a Latin mouthful found in Act 5, Scene 1— “Honorificabilitudinitatibus”— which can be used as an anagram that yields “Hi ludi F. Baconis nati tuiti orbi” (“These plays, the offspring of F. Bacon, are preserved for the world”) Furthermore, I like Bacon as the writer because one doesn’t need an anagram to tie him to the Shakespearean plays, there’s plenty of connections right on the surface of the texts.
+There are moments in the plays where “Shakespeare” rephrases sayings found in Bacon’s writings: “Poetry is nothing but feigned history” (Bacon, The Advancement Of Learning) becomes “The truest poetry is the most feigning” (Shakespeare, As You Like It); “He wished him not to shut the gate of your Majesty's mercy” (Bacon, The Works Of Lord Bacon) becomes “The gates of mercy shall be all shut up” (Shakespeare, Henry V).
+In fact in 1883, a Mrs. Henry Pott, who edited Bacon’s Promus, found as many as 4400 parallels between his work and the work of William Shakespeare.

 Lest you think that this is just some wild kooky historical conspiracy theory that some no-name writer with a blog has attached himself to, think again.
 Mark Twain wrote an entire book about his suspicions (Is Shakespeare Dead?, 1909), saying most notably “Shall I set down the rest of the Conjectures which constitute the giant Biography of William Shakespeare?
 It would strain the Unabridged Dictionary to hold them.
 He is a Brontosaur: nine bones and six hundred barrels of plaster of Paris.”
 Sigmund Freud stated very matter-of-factly in his Autobiographical Study (1927), “I no longer believe that William Shakespeare the actor from Stratford was the author of the works that have been ascribed to him.”

-But perhaps it was Ralph Waldo Emerson who was the most damning critic of Shakespeare's alleged authorship when he wrote in Representative Men (1850), "As long as the question is of talent and mental power, the world of men has not [Shakespeare's] equal to show.
-But when the question is, to life and its materials and its auxiliaries, 'How does he profit me?
-What does it signify?'… the Egyptian verdict of the Shakespeare Societies comes to mind; that he was a jovial actor and manager.
-I can not marry this fact to his verse.
+But perhaps it was Ralph Waldo Emerson who was the most damning critic of Shakespeare’s alleged authorship when he wrote in Representative Men (1850), “As long as the question is of talent and mental power, the world of men has not [Shakespeare’s] equal to show.
+But when the question is, to life and its materials and its auxiliaries, ‘How does he profit me?
+What does it signify?’… the Egyptian verdict of the Shakespeare Societies comes to mind; that he was a jovial actor and manager.
+I cannot marry this fact to his verse.
 Other admirable men have led lives in some sort of keeping with their thought; but this man, in wide contrast.
-Had he been less, had he reached only the common measure of great authors, of Bacon, Milton, Tasso, Cervantes, we might leave the fact in the twilight of human fate: but that this man of men, he who gave to the science of mind a new and larger subject than had ever existed, and planted the standard of humanity some furlongs forward into Chaos—that he should not be wise for himself;—it must even go into the world's history that the best poet led an obscure and profane life, using his genius for the public amusement."
+Had he been less, had he reached only the common measure of great authors, of Bacon, Milton, Tasso, Cervantes, we might leave the fact in the twilight of human fate: but that this man of men, he who gave to the science of mind a new and larger subject than had ever existed, and planted the standard of humanity some furlongs forward into Chaos—that he should not be wise for himself;—it must even go into the world’s history that the best poet led an obscure and profane life, using his genius for the public amusement.”